Kernel Density Estimation based Factored Relevance Model for Multi-Contextual Point-of-Interest Recommendation: Related Work

-However, collaborative filtering based techniques often suffer from the data sparsity problem.
+Recommendation system (RS) based algorithms mainly involve applying rating-based collaborative filtering approaches that are based on finding features that are common among multiple users' interests, and then recommending POIs to users who share similar preferences.
+Matrix factorization, a standard technique that represents both users and items in a latent space, forms the core of most of these recommendation based approaches.
+It is common to make use of the check-in information collected from LBSNs for recommending POIs \cite{cheng2012fused,Griesner:2015:PRT:2792838.2799679}.
+Generally speaking, collaborative filtering based techniques often suffer from the data sparsity problem \cite{Arampatzis_ToIS2017, Bayomi:SAC2019_CoRE}.
 This problem is even worse for POI recommendation where a single user can only visit (and rate) a small number of the POIs available in a city.
-As a result, the user-item matrix \cite{Gemulla:2011} becomes very sparse which leads to poor recommender system performance.
+As a result, the user-item matrix \cite{Gemulla:2011} becomes very sparse \cite{yu2015survey} which leads to poor recommender system performance.
 Due to this data sparsity problem, it can be difficult for purely recommendation based approaches to yield effective outcomes for POI recommendation.
+In the context of our problem, an RS approach is likely not to be effective, firstly because of the \emph{lack of sufficient data for training} standard RS approaches \cite{Arampatzis_ToIS2017} in learning the user-item associations, e.g., by factorizing a user-item matrix \cite{Gemulla:2011}, and secondly because there may be \emph{no ratings available for the POIs in query locations (contexts)}, which is specifically true for our experimental setup.

 Some existing work \cite{Ye_SIGIR2011, Yuan_SIGIR2013} has addressed this data sparsity problem of collaborative filtering by incorporating supplemental information into the model.
 Specifically, Ye et al. \cite{Ye_SIGIR2011} argued that the spatial influence of locations affects users' check-in behaviour.
 They incorporated spatial and social influence to build a unified location recommender system.
 On the other hand, the system developed by Yuan et al. \cite{Yuan_SIGIR2013} which is a time-aware collaborative filtering model, recommends locations to users at a certain time of the day by leveraging other users' historical check-in information.
 To address the cold-start situation for hotel recommendation, Levi et al. \cite{Levi:2012:FNH:2365952.2365977} designed a context-aware recommender system.
 They constructed context groups based on user reviews and regarded the user's preferences in trip intent i.e. the purpose of the trip, and the similarity of the current user with other users such as their nationality.
 They also consider user preferences for different hotel features in their model.
 Fang et al. \cite{Fang_2016_TIST} developed a model that consider use of both spatial and temporal context information to handle the data sparsity problem.